a-bakos/books-courses/README.md

 # MY HOME TECH LIBRARY
 List of the books currently existing in my tech library, items that are on the way, and a collection of titles to be grabbed.
-This includes books that are about IT or related to it in some ways, and books that are important to my professional & career goals.
+This includes books that are about IT or related to it in some ways, and books that are important to my professional & personal goals.

 ## BOOKS

-### The ones I have read:
+### Read:

-(Order: newly finished is on top)
+- Wallace D. Wattles - Financial Success [Destiny Books]
 - Win Wenger - The Einstein Factor [Three Valleys Press]
 - Chad Fowler - The Passionate Programmer [The Pragmatic Bookshelf]
 - Amen Sharma - The Google Checklist: Marketing Edition 2016 [CreateSpace]